rgommers/numpy/doc/neps/nep-0047-array-api-standard.rst

 - DLPack_ support will be added to NumPy,
-- New syntax for "device support" will be added, through a ``.device`` attribute added to ``ndarray`` and ``device=`` keywords in array creation functions in the ``array_api`` namespace.
+- New syntax for "device support" will be added, through a ``.device`` attribute on the new array object, and ``device=`` keywords in array creation functions in the ``array_api`` namespace,
 - Casting rules that differ from those NumPy currently has.
 Output dtypes can be derived from input dtypes (i.e. no value-based casting), and 0-D arrays are treated like >=1-D arrays.

-Furthermore there are features "missing" from the array API standard that the ``numpy.array_api`` module will have because they cannot be easily be hidden or removed:

-- The array object in the standard does not have methods other than dunder methods.
-- Indexing does not support the full range of NumPy indexing behaviour.
-  Advanced indexing with integers is not supported.
-Only boolean indexing with a single (possibly multi-dimensional) boolean array is supported.
 - Not all dtypes NumPy has are part of the standard.
+Only boolean, signed and unsigned integers, and floating-point dtypes up to ``float64`` are supported.
+  Complex dtypes are expected to be added in the next version of the standard.
-For example, complex, extended precision, string, void, object and datetime dtypes are not included.
+  Extended precision, string, void, object and datetime dtypes, as well as structured dtypes, are not included.

 Improvements to existing NumPy functionality that are needed include: